Information for employers

 Problems in a training contract are easier to resolve when they’re dealt with as soon as possible.
 It’s important that employers try to resolve the issue with their apprentice directly before referring the matter further.

-If you’re unable to resolve the matter with your apprentice, we can provide to help find a resolution.
+If you’re unable to resolve the matter with your apprentice, we can provide help to find a resolution.

-Lodge a dispute
+Support for employers Lodge a dispute Contact us

 Whilst we want to see all training contracts fulfilled successfully for the employer, apprentice or trainee, we recognise that sometimes contracts can be terminated when a more suitable option would be to temporarily suspend the contract.